NFL Films: Success

-Although NFL Films earns more than $50 million in revenue a year and is expanding at a double digit rate, compared to the $18 billion in revenue that the NFL earns from television alone, most consider this to be minor.
-The real value of NFL Films is how it packages and sells the game and many credit it as a key reason that the NFL has become the most watched sports league in the United States.
+NFL Films generates an estimated annual revenue exceeding $50 million, a figure that's continuing to grow even though it's significantly lower than the NFL's television broadcast revenues, which totals several billion dollars annually.
+Rather than acting as a primary revenue driver, the value of NFL Films comes from its role in packaging, marketing, and promoting the league's games.

-In addition to covering the National Football League, NFL Films has also ventured into other unrelated documentary films, such as documenting the Munich Olympics massacre for one of NBC's Olympics telecasts and serving as back-up film photography for other major events, including the Stanley Cup Finals (NHL Original Productions), the NBA Finals (NBA Entertainment) and the World Series (MLB Productions).
+In addition to covering the National Football League, NFL Films has also ventured into other unrelated documentary films, such as documenting the Munich Olympics massacre for one of NBC's Olympics telecasts and serving as back-up film photography for other major events, including the Stanley Cup Final (NHL Original Productions), the NBA Finals (NBA Entertainment) and the World Series (MLB Productions).
 It also produced the video for Journey's 1983 hit single "Faithfully".
 NFL Films also has worked with Volkswagen Group in producing Audi's Truth in 24 series about Audi's efforts at the 24 Hours of Le Mans using the signature style to package and sell the marque's efforts in France.
 NFL Films has also produced television commercials for convenience store chain Sheetz.

 The company has also done films for major college football programs, such as Colorado State University; the company's 1977 film on CSU's football program used John Denver's song "Rocky Mountain High" as well as an instrumental cover of The Beatles' song "Tell Me What You See", and noted alumni of the team who had gone on to NFL careers, such as Bill Larson of the Lions and Bill Kennedy of the Colts, Kevin McClain of the Rams, and Greg Stamrick of the Oilers.

 NFL Films' distinctive style has been parodied in numerous commercials, particularly for the NFL's sponsors, including Sprint Nextel and Burger King.

 NFL Films has won 112 Sports Emmys.